Algo-Foundry/demo-txn-examples/README.md

 ### Run transactions using Algo Builder
 ```
-# add a --force flag after the command to redeploy again
+# add a --force flag at the end command to redeploy again
 yarn run algob deploy
 ```